glutanimate/anki-addon-builder/README.md

 This will install both `PyQt5` and `PyQt6`.

-Depending on the Anki builds you are targeting, you might only need one of them (`PyQt5` on Anki ≈2.1.50 and lower, `PyQt6` on anything higher).
+Depending on the Anki builds you are targeting, you might only need to have one PyQt version installed (`PyQt5` on Anki ≈2.1.50 and lower, `PyQt6` on more recent versions).
 If both `Qt` versions are installed, `aab` will simultaneously compile `PyQt5` and `PyQt6` forms, wrapping them in a version-agnostic shim.
 Add-on builds created in that manner will work on a wider range of Anki releases.

-### Usage
+## Usage

 You can get an overview of all supported actions by accessing the built-in help: